d1rk/shopware-with-nginx/README.md

 # Nginx configuration for running Shopware

-This is an example configuration from running [Shopware](https://github.com/shopware/shopware) using [nginx](http://nginx.org).
+This is an example configuration for running [Shopware](https://github.com/shopware/shopware) using [nginx](http://nginx.org).
 Which is a high-performance non-blocking HTTP server.

-This configuration is heavily inspired by [perusio's](https://github.com/perusio/drupal-with-nginx/) drupal-configuration.
+This configuration is fork of [bcremers nginx configuration for Shopware](https://github.com/bcremer/shopware-with-nginx).

 ## Warning
 Please only use nginx if you know what you are doing.
 Shopware AG provides no support for running nginx as appserver.
-Also note that Shopware will not run faster with nginx.
-A properly configured apache webserver is in most cases as fast as nginx.

 ## Compatibility
 This configuration is tested with Shopware 5.1 or later, NGINX 1.10.3 and PHP-FPM 7.0.15.